ETBD/spree_taxon_promo/README.md

 SpreeTaxonPromo
 ===============
+Forked to provide support for Rails 4 and Spree 2.2.x

 This gem adds a Promotion to Spree that allows you to run a promo on products within a certain taxon.
 So for example, if you had a taxon that looked like

 ```
 Meals